Automorphisms of Nikulin-type orbifolds: Classification of symplectic birational automorphisms

 \subsection{Torelli setting}

 For an orbifold $X$ of Nikulin-type, we recall that the map

-is injective.
-Its image is described by the global Torelli theorem for irreducible symplectic orbifolds \cite[Theorem 1.1]{Lol4} in terms of the Hodge structure, the prime exceptional and wall divisors and the monodromy group, which we calculated in \Cref{thm: monodromy}.
+is injective by \cite[Proposition 8.1]{Ulrike2}.
+Its image is described by the global Torelli theorem for irreducible symplectic orbifolds \cite[Theorem 1.1]{Lol4} in terms of the Hodge structure, the wall divisors and the monodromy group, which we calculated in \Cref{thm: monodromy}.

-We call \emph{effective} any isometry, or group of isometries, contained in $\text{im}(\rho_X)$.
-In particular, by the mean of a marking, one can classify birational automorphisms on Nikulin-type orbifolds by studying effective isometries of the lattice $\Lambda := U(2)^{\oplus3}\oplus E_8\oplus A_1^{\oplus2}$.
-Similarly to \cite[\S2.6]{gov23}, we define the respective sets of numerical \emph{prime exceptional divisors} and numerical \emph{wall divisors} for orbifolds of Nikulin-type to be
+We call \emph{effective} any isometry, or group of isometries, of $\Lambda$ contained in $\eta\text{im}(\rho_X)\eta^{-1}$ where $(X, \eta)$ is any $\Lambda$-marked pair.
+We call an effective isometry \emph{symplectic} (resp. \emph{regular symplectic}) if it arises by representing symplectic birational automorphisms (resp. symplectic regular automorphisms) on $\Lambda$.
+One can classify birational automorphisms on Nikulin-type orbifolds by studying effective isometries of the lattice $\Lambda$.
+Similarly to \cite[Theorem 1.2]{Ulrike2}, we define the respective sets of numerical \emph{prime exceptional divisors} and numerical \emph{wall divisors} for orbifolds of Nikulin-type to be respectively